scorpido74/azure-docs.nl-nl/articles/openshift/tutorial-connect-cluster.md

   --resource-group $RESOURCEGROUP
 ```

-In de volgende voorbeeld ziet u dat het wachtwoord in `kubeadminPassword` is.
+In de volgende voorbeeld ziet u wat het wachtwoord in `kubeadminPassword` is.

 ```json
 {